-Professor of Cultural Anthropology and European Ethnology, University of Mainz, Germany
+Professor of Cultural Studies and European Ethnology, University of Mainz, Germany

 My name is Čarna Brković (pronounced as Charna Brkovitj).
-I am a cultural anthropologist and Professor of Cultural Anthropology and European Ethnology at the University of Mainz.
+I am a cultural anthropologist and Professor of Cultural Studies and European Ethnology at the University of Mainz.

 I am a PI on a research project Redigim studying new redistributive imaginaries in Europe.
 Our consortium won CHANSE funding for this research.